isabella232/dde-handsonlab/step5/README.md

    etcd-0               Healthy   {"health":"true"}
    ```

-2) Now that Kubernetes is up and running we are able to take our Link Extractor
+2) Now that Kubernetes is up and running, we are able to take our Link Extractor
    application and install it straight on to Kubernetes.
 Docker Desktop
-   Enteprise is able to convert a Docker Compose file into Kubernetes objects.
+   Enterprise is able to convert a Docker Compose file into Kubernetes objects.

    Navigate into the linkextractor.dockerapp directory and run: